Padmaavat: Casting

 Padmaavat is the third collaboration between Deepika Padukone and Ranveer Singh with Sanjay Leela Bhansali.
-The trio had worked before in Goliyon Ki Rasleela Ram-Leela (2013) and Bajirao Mastani (2015), while it is Kapoor's first film with the three.
+The trio had worked before in Goliyon Ki Raasleela Ram-Leela (2013) and Bajirao Mastani (2015), while it is Kapoor's first film with the three.
 Their co-star from the previous films, Priyanka Chopra was also in consideration to play the title role.

-Shahrukh Khan was offered the role of Rawal Ratan Singh but felt it was not "meaty" enough and declined; failure to agree on his fee may have been a factor.
+Shah Rukh Khan was offered the role of Rawal Ratan Singh but felt it was not "meaty" enough and declined; failure to agree on his fee may have been a factor.
+Bhansali offered the role to Sushant Singh Rajput, but he had to turn down the role over scheduling issues.
 Shahid Kapoor was finally cast with an assurance of a good enough part and a hefty fee.
 For his role, Kapoor undertook rigorous training under trainer Samir Jaura and followed a strict diet for 40 days.
 He also learnt sword fighting and the basics of Mardani khel, a weapon-based martial art, and admitted that it had been one of the most physically and emotionally challenging roles of his career.

 Ranveer Singh portrays the antagonist of the film, Alauddin Khilji, the first negative role of his career.
 Director Bhansali had given him books to read delving into the psyche of dark rulers of history such as Adolf Hitler, asserting that he had to completely forget who he was before he could play Khilji.
 Singh trained under Mustafa Ahmed to get into proper shape for the role.
 The actor worked out twice a day for six days a week.
 Playing Khilji affected Singh's personality and behaviour such that he had to see a psychiatrist to return to normal.

 Jaya Bachchan recommended Aditi Rao Hydari's name to Bhansali for the role of Khilji's first wife, Mehrunisa.
 Bhansali cast Hydari over four other choices.
 She is the only member of the star cast who actually belongs to a royal lineage.

-Veteran actor Raza Murad portrays Alauddin's paternal uncle and Khilji dynasty founder, Sultan Jalaluddin Khilji.
+Raza Murad portrays Alauddin's paternal uncle and Khilji dynasty founder, Sultan Jalaluddin Khilji.
 Murad has earlier collaborated with Bhansali in Goliyon Ki Rasleela Ram-Leela and Bajirao Mastani.
 Jim Sarbh portrays Malik Kafur, a prominent eunuch slave-general of Alauddin Khilji.
 Sarbh learned horse-riding for the role.

 On 25 October 2017, a video of the first song from the film, titled "Ghoomar", was released, in which a woman dressed like a queen appeared briefly.
 It was later revealed in a Twitter fan page of Sanjay Leela Bhansali Productions, that the woman is Maharawal Ratan Singh's first wife, Rani Nagmati, who is portrayed by Anupriya Goenka.